adrimus/adrimus.github.io/content/cv.md

 ## Qualifications Summary

 I am a System Administrator with over a decade of experience in IT, including three years specializing in PowerShell automation, device management, and cloud technologies.
+I hold certifications such as Cisco Certified Network Associate (CCNA) and Microsoft Certified: Endpoint Administrator Associate, showcasing my expertise in networking and modern device management.
 I have extensive experience in managing hybrid environments, including Active Directory, Microsoft Intune, and Microsoft 365.
-My expertise includes deploying operating systems using MDT, streamlining device management processes, and transitioning businesses to modern cloud-based solutions.
+My expertise includes deploying operating systems using MDT.

 ## Technical Skills